-- Determining time estimates; - Developing a new system; - Developing test pilot policy; - Installing and testing new system; - Determining implementation policy; - Developing documentation; and - Training users. - 129.
-Documentation should include case processing procedures that include how files are created, used, and maintained; judicial activity; disposition; and archival and destruction procedures. - 130.
-Time standards define the direction of the system.
-The time standards provide a basis for measuring the effectiveness of the court's caseflow management system and a basis for case progress decisions in the management of individual cases. - 131.
-Generally, time standards fall into two categories: management (as in comparing each case against the time limit for completion for intermediate events and overall disposition) and statistics (for example, summary reports concerning the age of cases at disposition or the age of the pending case load). - 132.
-The three general types of overall time standards are: - A specified acceptable median age of cases at disposition; - A maximum time interval between filing and disposition; and - A specified percentage of cases concluded within a stated interval after filing. - 133.
+- 123. Generally, time standards fall into two categories: management (as in comparing each case against the time limit for completion for intermediate events and overall disposition) and statistics (for example, summary reports concerning the age of cases at disposition or the age of the pending case load). - 124.
+The three general types of overall time standards are: - A specified acceptable median age of cases at disposition; - A maximum time interval between filing and disposition; and - A specified percentage of cases concluded within a stated interval after filing. - 125.
 A possible problem with any time standard is to measure compliance solely by computing the age of cases at disposition.
 This type of measurement fails to take into account cases that are still pending, some of which may be very old.
-To achieve a comprehensive caseflow management system, courts should measure and monitor all cases in the various stages in the system and not just the disposition. - 134.
-Event standards are standards that measure cases in the various stages in the system and not just the disposition. - 135.
+To achieve a comprehensive caseflow management system, courts should measure and monitor all cases in the various stages in the system and not just the disposition. - 126.
+Event standards are standards that measure cases in the various stages in the system and not just the disposition. - 127.
 It should be monitored because information derived from monitoring supports the caseflow management system.